Giapducnguyen/Nonlinear_MPC_with_Artificial_Reference/README.md

 _In Proceedings of the 48h IEEE Conference on Decision and Control (CDC) held jointly with 2009 28th Chinese Control Conference (pp. 7978-7983).
 IEEE._

 ## **Recommended References**
-For a deeper understanding of robust tube-based MPC and related concepts, the following paper and the references therein are recommended:
+For a deeper understanding of Nonlinear MPC with artificial references and related concepts, the following paper and the references therein are recommended:

 1. **Limon, D., Ferramosca, A., Alvarado, I. and Alamo, T.**
    *"Nonlinear MPC for tracking piece-wise constant reference signals."*